Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 The date under the reviewer's username is the creation date of the review, which is in the `createdAt` field of the `Review` type.
 The date format should be user-friendly such as _date.month.year_.
 You can for example install the [date-fns](https://date-fns.org/) library and use the [format](https://date-fns.org/v2.13.0/docs/format) function for formatting the creation date.

 The round shape of the rating's container can be achieved with the `borderRadius` style property.
-You can make it round by fixing the container's `width` and `height` style property and setting the border radius as `width / 2`.
+You can make it round by fixing the container's `width` and `height` style property and setting the border-radius as `width / 2`.

 ### Exercise 10.19.